ndecavel/msds631_final_project/README.md

 2) Train classification model on a different dataset or include more images of cars from behind.

 ## Test it yourself with your own dash-cam footage!
-To generate a gif like the demo shown, follow the following steps:
+To generate a gif like the demo shown, use the following steps:
 1) Clone this repository
 2) In data directory, add the mp4 file of the dash-cam footage
-3) In the 5th cell of the Final Project notebook, change the `input_video_path` variable to reflect your video (e.g. `data/your_video.mp4`)
+3) In the 5th cell of the Final Project notebook, change the `input_video_path` variable to reflect your video path (e.g. `data/your_video.mp4`)
 4) Run the notebook
 5) Upon completion of the notebook, the generated gif will be in the root directory and is called `mygif.gif`